2023 CLA Day of Teaching and Learning

 CLA Office of Diversity, Equity and Inclusion

-Keynote Speakers & Workshop Facilitators
+Keynote Speaker & Workshop Facilitator

 About the Event

-The goal of the CLA-wide inaugural Day of Teaching and Learning is for those of us who teach undergraduate students to come together as a community of teachers and pedagogues to develop and deepen our knowledge in conversation with each other and two internationally-recognized pedagogical leaders.
+The goal of the CLA-wide Day of Teaching and Learning is for those of us who teach undergraduate students to come together as a community of teachers and pedagogues to develop and deepen our knowledge in conversation with each other and two internationally-recognized pedagogical leaders.
 Together, we will enact our shared commitment to design learning experiences (from curriculum and assignments, to interactions, environment, and assessment) that use high impact practices to support equity and inclusion in our undergraduate education.

 Agenda